NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Gruhastha - Minor Boon.md

-**Minor Boon:** Books fall open to insightful passages, and memories spring to mind when they are most needed.
-Once, when you fail a check to Recall Knowledge, you critically succeed instead.
+Books fall open to insightful passages, and memories spring to mind when they are most needed.

+Once, when you fail a check to [[Actions/Recall Knowledge|Recall Knowledge]], you critically succeed instead.

 Gruhastha typically grants this boon for an extremely consequential attempt to Recall Knowledge, particularly when misinformation would have dire consequences.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*